openstack-charmers/openstack-bundles/stable/openstack-base/README.md

     juju status openstack-dashboard

-And the credentials can be discovered from the `openrc` file.
+Print the credentials in this way:

+    echo -e "Domain: $OS_USER_DOMAIN_NAME\nUser Name: $OS_USERNAME\nPassword: $OS_PASSWORD"

+If that does not work then source the `openrc` file and try again:

+    source ~/openstack-base/openrc

 ## Scale the cloud